vbaco87/courseproject-primavera-g101/README.md

 - **Show user auctions history** ROLE_ADMIN, ROLE_BIDDER
 - **Show the user won auctions** ROLE_ADMIN, ROLE_BIDDER
 - **Buy bitcoins**  ROLE_ADMIN, ROLE_BROKER
+	- This is a call for an external API, it might not work since it was made for educational purpose.
 - **Organize an auction** ROLE_ADMIN, ROLE_BROKER
 - **Show the user transaction history** ROLE_ADMIN, ROLE_BROKER
 - **Show the comissions** ROLE_ADMIN